How to run Richard Burns Rally on Mac with force feedback (CrossOver + Torqer)

 Once created, open the bottle’s settings (right-click → Settings) and enable:

-- In CrossOver, select your bottle and click Install Software
+2. In CrossOver, select your RBR bottle and click Install Software

-Launch the game once to confirm it starts, then close it before continuing.
+Once to confirm it runs fine on CrossOver, you can close it before continuing.

 Download Torqer, open the DMG, and drag Torqer to your Applications folder.